Coda (The Walking Dead): Plot

 Rick chases down Lamson in a police car after Lamson's escape from Sasha.
 Lamson ignores Rick's warnings to stop, so Rick hits him with the car.
 A crippled Lamson pleads to be taken to the hospital, however Rick executes him on the spot with his revolver.
-Fearing that Lamson's death will result in violence between Rick's group and Dawn's crew, Rick and officers Shepherd and Licari, the other two captured cops from GMH that were captured along with Lamson, agree to concoct a story that Lamson was killed by walkers.
+Fearing that Lamson's death will result in violence between Rick's group and Dawn's crew, Rick and officers Shepherd and Licari, the other two cops from GMH that were captured along with Lamson, agree to concoct a story that Lamson was killed by walkers.
 Meanwhile at the hospital, order starts to break down when the officers fail to recapture Noah or report in, and others soon begin to lose faith in Dawn's leadership.

 After fleeing the church, Gabriel reaches the school where The Hunters had set up camp.
 He discovers the remnants of Bob's leg.
-Walkers break out of the school and chase Gabriel back to the church, where he is cornered against the fortified front door and experiences the fear of his parishioners.
+Walkers break out of the school and chase Gabriel limps back to the church, where he is cornered against the fortified front door and experiences the fear of his parishioners.
 Hearing Gabriel's screams for help, Carl and Michonne break down the front door, allowing Gabriel inside but they are then overwhelmed with walkers and are forced to retreat to the rectory.
 Once there, Gabriel holds off the walkers while Carl, Michonne and Judith escape through the hole Gabriel had made previously in the floor of his office, then follows himself; they reseal the front doors, trapping the walkers inside.
 Just as the walkers are about to break through the door, Abraham's group arrives in the fire truck, bringing the news that Eugene's mission was a lie.
 Michonne informs Maggie they know where Beth is, and they head to Atlanta.

 O'Donnell confronts Dawn after overhearing her talk to Beth about how she covered up Beth's involvement in Gorman's death.
 He threatens to remove her as leader.
 The two get into a fight, resulting in O'Donnell's death when Beth pushes him down the elevator shaft.
 Beth later accuses Dawn of manipulating her into eliminating Gorman and O'Donnell, who were threats to Dawn's position, and again vows to escape.
 Dawn denies the accusation and promises to remember Beth's support.
 During their conversation, Carol begins to wake up.